Quarter sawing: Characteristics

-Quarter-sawn boards have advantages compared to flat-sawn ones: they are more resistant against warping with changes in moisture, and while shrinkage can occur, it is less troublesome.
+Quarter-sawn boards have advantages compared to flat-sawn ones: they are more resistant to warping with changes in moisture, and while shrinkage can occur, it is less troublesome.

 In high-end string instruments, the neck and fretboards are often made from quarter-sawn wood, since these structures must remain stable throughout the life of the instrument, to keep the tone and playability as invariable as possible.
 In acoustic guitars, quarter-sawn wood is also often used for the sides, which must be steam-bent to produce compound curves.
 This is partly for structural reasons, but also for the aesthetics of highly figured timbers being highlighted when sawn this way.
 On high-end electric guitars and bass guitars, quarter-sawn wood is often used as the base material for the neck of the guitar, since this makes for a stronger and straighter neck which aids tuning, setup, and stability.

 Another advantage of quarter-sawn wood is the decorative pattern on the board, although this depends on the timber species.
-Flat sawn wood (especially oak) will often display a prominent wavy grain (sometimes called a cathedral-window pattern) caused by the saw cutting at a tangent to a growth ring; since in quarter-sawn wood the saw cuts across the growth rings, the visible grain is much straighter; it is this evenness of the grain that gives quarter-sawn lumber its greater stability.
+Flat sawn wood (especially oak) will often display a prominent wavy grain (sometimes called a cathedral-window pattern) caused by the saw cutting at a tangent to a growth ring.
+In quarter-sawn wood the saw cuts across the growth rings and the visible grain is much straighter.
+It is this evenness of the grain that gives quarter-sawn lumber its greater stability.

 In addition to the grain, quarter-sawn wood (particularly oak) will also often display a pattern of medullary rays, seen as subtle wavy ribbon-like patterns across the straight grain.
 Medullary rays grow radially in the living tree, so while flat-sawing would cut across the rays, quarter-sawing puts them on the face of the board.
 This ray pattern has made quarter-sawn wood especially desirable for furniture and decorative panelling.

 Quarter-sawn oak was a key feature of the decorative style of the American Arts and Crafts movement, particularly the work of Gustav Stickley, who said "The quarter-sawing method of cutting... renders quarter-sawn oak structurally stronger, also finer in grain, and, as shown before, less liable to warp and check than when sawn in any other way."
 Cheaper copies of Stickley's furniture were sometimes made with the less-expensive ash stained to resemble oak, but its lack of rays can identify it.